evandesantola/Kiko-plus/_posts/2016-02-21-WhatsUpDoc.md

 comments: true
 share: true
 ---
+#The Hackathon:
+BostonHacks was an absolutely amazing/packed event.
+The organizers really went all out with the Halloween theme and it was an amazing first hackathon experiance.

 #Inspiration
 The primary motivation for development of WhatsUpDoc was the existing problem faced by migrants and refugees who do not have access to smartphones and the internet.
 The refugees around the world are facing a health crisis which impacts not only them but also their families.
 We wanted to provide the refugees with a simple solution that would try to ameliorate their present condition.
 After, several sessions of intensive brainstorming over these problems, we realized the lack of access to heathcare information is the central most issue faced by the people in technologically backward areas.
 We plan to create a tool that would bring basic medical information to the people in need of immediate attention, who otherwise would not have access to the modern medical information.